Skip to main content Skip to secondary navigation

 Submit a Sophomore Seminar Proposal

-• The IntroSems Program will seek formal approval of your seminar teaching plans from your department chair and DFO in April and, upon their approval, will send you a confirmation letter.
-Notify us of any changes to your IntroSem plans.
+• The IntroSems Program will seek formal approval of your teaching plans from your department chair and DFO in April and, upon their approval, will send you a confirmation letter.
+Please notify us of any changes to your IntroSem plans.

 • Share your meeting pattern and room preferences with your department course administrator for course creation and scheduling.